cimoody/FCND-Controls-CPP/README.md

 This is the readme for the completed C++ simulation project on controlling a quadcopter using a PID (proportional integral derivative) controller.
 This controller is ideal for a real world quadcopter or flying car as it continously calculates the error between the expected (ideal) measurement and the actual measurements.

-The correct code is located in [cimoody/FCND-Controls-CPP/src/QuadControl.cpp](https://github.com/cimoody/FCND-Controls-CPP/blob/master/src/QuadControl.cpp) with my tuned parameters in [cimoody/FCND-Controls-CPP/config/QuadControlParams.txt](https://github.com/cimoody/FCND-Controls-CPP/blob/master/config/QuadControlParams.txt) and was written using MacOS 10.14.2 and Xcode version 10.1 (10B61).
-Framework for PID controllers and parameters was provided in documentation given by [S. Lupashin from Fotokite](https://github.com/cimoody/FCND-Controls-CPP/blob/master/Double_Integrator_Control__Cascaded_P_Controller_Gains_vs_Damping_Ratio.pdf) on the ratio of the inner and outer gains for a cascaded proportional controller, and by [A. Schoelligg et al](https://github.com/cimoody/FCND-Controls-CPP/blob/master/schoellig-acc12.pdf) on feed foward parameter identification in PID controllers.
+The completed code is located in [cimoody/FCND-Controls-CPP/src/QuadControl.cpp](https://github.com/cimoody/FCND-Controls-CPP/blob/master/src/QuadControl.cpp) with my tuned parameters in [cimoody/FCND-Controls-CPP/config/QuadControlParams.txt](https://github.com/cimoody/FCND-Controls-CPP/blob/master/config/QuadControlParams.txt) and was written using MacOS 10.14.2 and Xcode version 10.1 (10B61).
+Framework was provided for PID controllers and parameters in documentation given by [S. Lupashin from Fotokite](https://github.com/cimoody/FCND-Controls-CPP/blob/master/Double_Integrator_Control__Cascaded_P_Controller_Gains_vs_Damping_Ratio.pdf) on the ratio of the inner and outer gains for a cascaded proportional controller, and by [A. Schoelligg et al](https://github.com/cimoody/FCND-Controls-CPP/blob/master/schoellig-acc12.pdf) on feed foward parameter identification in PID controllers.
 Parameters for the PID controller were tuned using trail and error based on the 5 scenarios presented in the instructional [README](https://github.com/cimoody/FCND-Controls-CPP/blob/master/Cpp_README.md) and explained below.

-To demonstrate the correct implementation of the C++ PID controls, sample videos of the simulator performing the 5 specific tasks ([listed in Cpp_README.md, starting with the mass tuning](https://github.com/cimoody/FCND-Controls-CPP/blob/master/Cpp_README.md#testing-it-out)) are included in this write-up.
+To demonstrate the C++ implementation of the PID controls, sample videos of the simulator performing the 5 specific tasks ([listed in Cpp_README.md, starting with the mass tuning](https://github.com/cimoody/FCND-Controls-CPP/blob/master/Cpp_README.md#testing-it-out)) are included in this write-up.

 ## The Tasks ##
 ### The 5 tasks are:
-1. Hovering at correct mass
+1. Hovering using tuned mass parameter to counter gravitational force in the simulation.

 <p align="center">
 <img src="animations/scenario1.gif" width="300"/>
 </p>

-2. Stopping an initially spinning quadcopter or drone by correctly implementing the functions controlling individual motor thrust and rotational rates in
+2. Stopping an initially spinning quadcopter or drone by implementing the functions controlling individual motor thrust and rotational rates in
 	- `GenerateMotorCommands()`
 	- `BodyRateControl()`
 	and tuning the proportional parameter for the rotational velocities